external-mirrors/chromiumos-third_party-kernel/Documentation/userspace-api/isp.rst

 The ISP subsystem exposes one device (``/dev/isp``) to the user space.
 All the drivers under the ISP subsystem is accessed through this device.

 A user application performs requests in the following manner.
 It first opens the ISP common device to obtain a file descriptor.
 With this file descriptor, it issues requests through ``ioctl()``.
 The requests can be a set of queries or a set of operations.
-It finally checks the result of requests through ``read()``.
-When it is done with using the ISP, it closes the file descriptor.
+For operation requests that are successfully accepted, the application obtains the result through ``read()``.
+Finally, when it is done with using the ISP, it closes the file descriptor.

 The ISP file descriptor is used as a unit of resource management.
 For example, the reservation of a processing block is done per file descriptor.
-A processing block cannot be used by any file descriptor other than the one that was used for reservation.
+A reserved processing block cannot be accessed from any other file descriptors.
 Consequently, it is not recommended to share the ISP file descriptor with a different process.
 The ISP subsystem does not guarantee serialization of requests, so those processes have to synchronize on their own.
 It could also lead to a security issue where an image frame is mistakenly leaked to unintended recipients.

 Representation of Specific Hardware
 ===================================